J1marotta/infoTrack-ceo-seo/thoughts.md

 I'd love to know your opinion on this vsing lots of bools everywhere which can quickly get overwhelming if you have more than 2 to check.
 Again probably not the best use case for `mode` but just some information around why I chose this style.

+I Had to update this to be an object so I could have separate error and loading states for the UI, as I wanted the search button to disable when animating and the bottom to show a spinner when loading.

+This now has problems with resetting the animations as the components are remounting so I will have to think up something else.